Asad-rgb/disease-detection/README.md

 ---

 ## 📜 License
-This project is open-source and free to use under the *MIT License*.
+This project is open-source and free to use under the *Asad Madni License*.